ivybarley/OpenEduAnalytics/modules/module_catalog/Reading_Progress/README.md

 With Reading Progress, students' reading performance can be reviewed and analyzed, and recommendations are provided on how students can improve their reading fluency and literacy.

 ## Problem Statement and Module Impact
 Reading fluency is top of mind for many educators and parents.
 Defined as a reader’s ability to read text with accuracy, speed, and expression, reading fluency is a reliable factor to determining whether a student comprehends text.

-Reading Progress, available in 100 languages, provides repeated oral reading practice for learners with the power of error analysis to identify how to support readers' fluency.
-This relieves pressure for students, reduces classroom disruption, and redirects educator time to targeted instruction.
+Reading Progress, available in 100 languages, provides repeated oral reading practice for learners with error analysis capabilities to identify how to support readers' fluency.
+This relieves pressure for students, reduces classroom disruption, helps to identify gaps in learning and saves teachers' time.
+It is designed to improve reading fluency for K-12 emerging readers, non-native readers, and those with dyslexia and other learning disabilities.

 Reading Progress data can be used for different scenarios including:
 - Dashboards for education leaders to track student reading fluency practice at a school or district level.